 43 miles (70 km) of Paris.

-As the Germans neared Paris, the British and French noticing a deformity in the German line, a gap between the German 1st and 2nd Armies and counter-attacked.
-The engagement is known as the First Battle of the Marne (September 6–12), The German army was forced to retreat to a position north of the Aisne River where they entrenched.
+As the Germans neared Paris, a deformity in the German line, a gap between the German 1st and 2nd Armies.
+The British thought it a trap.
+The French saw it as an opportunity and attacked. and counter-attacked.
+The engagement is known as the First Battle of the Marne (September 6–12), Legend credits the rickety little Paris taxis as moving French troops to the battle.
+One historian maintains that they actually had only a limited impact. herwig] The German army was forced to retreat to a position north of the Aisne River where they entrenched.

 The German entrenchments at the Aisne were the beginning of the trench system that would quickly develop from Switzerland to the Channel.
 The Germans and Allies attempted to outflank each other in a race for the Channel.
 Thus as the trenches defined the Western Front, only a small corner of Belgium remained unoccupied by the Germans.